AnitaYCheng/scalifap/src/courses/english-literature.md

     - Daily structures
 - Look at the sample syllabus and preparation/revision time
     - [Sample syllabus](https://docs.google.com/document/d/1O9eRBCbquf2v8yN5s3yXnLL_WuITNFOUP--j0s6Q22I/edit?tab=t.0)
+- Syllabus Construction, the AP&reg; Audit, Yearlong and Semester Plans
 - AP&reg; Classroom Overview
     - What it is
     - Ways to use it